Bombieri-Vinogradov for multiplicative functions, and beyond the $x^{1/2}$-barrier: Formulating the Bombieri-Vingradov Theorem for multiplicative functions

 The main method used in our proofs is a modification of that developed by Green in \cite{Gre}; see also~\cite{Sha} for using a similar argument to deal with higher Gowers norms.
 Green proved (a more general result which implies) that

 for any $Q<x^{\frac{20}{39}-\varepsilon}$, remarkably breaking the $x^{1/2}$-barrier.
+In comparison, previous results concerning breaking the $x^{1/2}$-barrier in the original Bombieri-Vinogradov theorem typically only work when $q$ is required to be ``smooth"~\cite{BFI1, FI, Zh}, or else only beat the $x^{1/2}$-barrier by $x^{o(1)}$~\cite{BFI2,BFI3}.
+See also~\cite{Dr} and the references therein for results along the same line when $f$ is the indicator function of smooth numbers.

-In this case the issue of correlations with non-trivial characters of small conductor does not arise since no such character induces a character modulo a large prime (and Green is only summing over prime moduli).
+In Green's result, the issue of correlations with non-trivial characters of small conductor does not arise since no such character induces a character modulo a large prime (and Green is only summing over prime moduli).
 Nonetheless obstruction (ii) still applies and so Proposition \ref{LargePrimes2}, as well as the construction in section \ref{NoBV}, shows that Green's result is more-or-less best possible (up to the $\log\log x$ factor).
 One can modify Green's proof to include composite moduli by taking account of the characters $\psi_j$, as we have done here.
 This leads to the following extensions (for fixed $a$) of Corollary \ref{Thm: SW} and Theorems \ref{Cor:Result2}, as well as Theorem~\ref{Keep Xi} and Corollary~\ref{MathResult3}.

 \begin{theorem} Let $f$ be a multiplicative function with $f\in \mathcal C$.
 Fix $\delta, \varepsilon>0$ and let $k$ be the largest integer $\leq 1/\varepsilon^2$.
 For any $1\leq |a|\ll Q\leq x^{\frac{20}{39}-\delta}$, we have